Skip to content

 Troubleshooting the Installation

-Make sure you are using the right python.
+Make sure you are using the python in the isolated environment.
 All three commands below should run successfully:

 $ python -c "import pandas; print(pandas.__version__)"